 How to Determine Whether Street Traffic Signal Lights Require Replacement?

-When it comes to evaluating whether street traffic signal lights are in need of replacement, multiple factors need to be taken into account.
-These factors can be broadly categorized into equipment – related aspects, the impact of usage time, and changes in traffic and environmental conditions.
+When evaluating whether street traffic signal lights need replacement, we need to take multiple factors into account.
+We can broadly categorize these factors into equipment – related aspects, the impact of usage time, and changes in traffic and environmental conditions.

 Equipment Operating Conditions